 Coronavirus has spread fast in London, as it has in New York.
 But is London just an early victim, or can we expect COVID-19 to hit the capital harder than other cities and regions?

-Earlier this week, London had around 2000 confirmed cases of coronavirus, about half the number for England as a whole.
+At the time of writing, London had around 2000 confirmed cases of coronavirus, about half the number for England as a whole.
 But that is hardly surprising: coronavirus has spread from abroad, and London has two major airports and a disproportionate share of international visitors.
 The question is: how vulnerable is our capital?

 Let’s begin with the susceptibility of Londoners to the disease.
 At 5,600 inhabitants per square kilometre, the city is the most densely populated part of the UK, with smaller homes and higher levels of overcrowding.
 All this makes it hard for people to isolate themselves from each other, so hurrying the spread of infection.
 Paradoxically, London also has a high proportion of people who report being lonely some or all of the time, meaning that vulnerable people could find themselves without supportive social networks that we know are vital in crises like this one.
 London also has exceptionally high levels of poverty – 27 per cent of Londoners live in poverty, compared to 21 per cent for the country as a whole.
 And people living in poverty are more vulnerable to disease.
 They tend to have poorer housing and diets, weaker immune systems and a greater chance of having underlying medical conditions.